This is a pre-print of my October 2020 article for Cold Facts Magazine by the Cryogenic Society of America.

 Small, efficient hydrogen liquefiers would change plant operations substantially.
 Liquid hydrogen tanker trucks are limited to 5 tonne of capacity by highway standards, and a 5 tonne/day liquefier size corresponds well to the size needed by most renewable energy farms.
 Direct loading of tankers from a smaller liquefier would eliminate the need for the on-site storage that is so benefited by Galileo’s square-cube law.
 The 5 tonne/day size is much smaller and more portable, potentially small enough to fit in the column of a large off-shore wind turbine.
 This smaller form factor is also more amenable to manufacturing automation, and commodities of scale.
 All of these points could lead to more optimal, smaller hydrogen liquefiers.

 I fully realize what I’ve mentioned here are extensions of what is currently practical.
 However, the future is close enough that a big project for an advanced small scale hydrogen liquefier could make a timely advance.
-Climate change and electrification are not going to wait. systems change when more things become connected more simply.
-Why try to increase the efficiencies of compressors, coolers, and storage vessels when you can remove them all together?
+Climate change and electrification are not going to wait.
+Systems change when more things become connected more simply.
+Why try to increase the efficiencies of compressors, expanders, and storage vessels when you can remove them all together?

 Please reach out if you are interested in conducting a techno-economic analysis on this topic.